When accidents happen with chemicals, medicine, or household items, call Poison Help. Get help right away from a local poison expert.

 This Web site tells you about poisons, poison safety and prevention, and when to contact your poison center.
 The U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), funds the Poison Help line (1-800-222-1222), which connects you to your local poison center, and Poison Help Web site.
-Visit Reports and Studies for statistics about calls to Poison Help.

 The Federal Program

 The Poison Control Program is authorized through Public Law 113-77, the Poison Center Network Act.
 This is an amendment to Public Law 110-377, which was enacted in 2008.
 The HRSA Poison Control Program is legislatively mandated to:

 Other activities supported by the Poison Control Program include:

 1. Bronstein AC, Spyker DA Cantilena LR, Green JL, Rumack BH, Giffin SL.
 2008 Annual Report of the American Association of Poison Control Centers’ National Poison Data System (NPDS): 26th Annual Report.
 2009.
 Clinical Toxicology (2009) 47, 911–1084.